-DOE understands the phrase in field 4.a., "potential impact - positive or negative - on the environment", to apply if the work described in the application could potentially have any of the impacts listed in (1) through (5) of 10 CFR Part 1021, Appendix B, Conditions that are Integral Elements of the Classes of Action.
-See

-Subpart D - Typical Classes of Actions, Appendix B to Subpart D of Part 1021 - Categorical Exclusions Applicable to Specific Agency Actions; B. Conditions that are Integral Elements of the Classes of Actions in Appendix B. (See www.ecfr.gov.)
+DOE understands the phrase in field 4.a., "potential impact - positive or negative - on the environment", to apply if the work described in the application could potentially have any of the impacts listed in (1) through (5) of 10 CFR 1021, Appendix B, Conditions that are Integral Elements of the Classes of Action.
+See Subpart D - Typical Classes of Actions, Appendix B to Subpart D of Part 1021 - Categorical Exclusions Applicable to Specific Agency Actions; B. Conditions that are Integral Elements of the Classes of Actions of the Classes of Actions in Appendix B. (See www.ecfr.gov.)